UNEARTHING THE PAST SINCE 1900

 Archaeological Tour of Tunisia 2026

-Discover Tunisia’s extraordinary blend of ancient cities, sacred landscapes, and desert fortresses on this new Friends of ASOR journey coming Spring 2026.
+Discover Tunisia’s extraordinary blend of ancient cities, sacred landscapes, and desert fortresses on this new Friends of ASOR journey coming in 2026.
 From Carthage to Djerba, explore millennia of history shaped by Phoenician, Roman, Islamic, and Amazigh cultures—a memorable experience for travelers who love archaeology, history, and heritage!

 Join Friends of ASOR for an unforgettable journey across Tunisia, where the legacies of Phoenician traders, Roman conquerors, early Christian communities, and Berber kingdoms intertwine.
 Guided by expert scholars, this 15-day tour combines on-site lectures, museum visits, and cultural excursions for those eager to understand the deep history of the Maghreb.